No-go theorem for inflation in Ricci-inverse gravity: Abstract

 \section{Abstract}

-We study a recent proposed Ricci-inverse gravity, which is a very novel type of fourth-order gravity.
+In this paper, we study the so-called Ricci-inverse gravity, which is a very novel type of fourth-order gravity proposed recently.
 In particular, we are able to figure out both isotropically and anisotropically inflating universes to this model.
-More interestingly, these solutions are free from a singularity problem.
+More interestingly, these solutions are shown to be free from a singularity problem.
 However, stability analysis based on the dynamical system method shows that both isotropic and anisotropic inflation of this model turn out to be unstable against field perturbations.
-This result indicates that the Ricci-inverse gravity might not be compatible with the inflationary phase of the universe.
+This result implies a no-go theorem for both isotropic and anisotropic inflation in the Ricci-inverse gravity.